First Marathon šš»

 I recently ran my first marathon through the Pentlands in Edinburgh, and this was massive for me in every sense of the word.
 Even though Iād still consider myself relatively new to the running scene, it wasnāt as challenging as I thought it would be.
 Donāt get me wrong; a trail marathon with over 1000 metres elevation gain is exactly as painful as it sounds, but I had been training well, slowly ramping up my weekly distances, staying on top of my nutrition and giving myself the time to recover properly.

-On the morning of, I arrived at Staughton Park for an 8 am start.
-There were probably about a few hundred people there, with participants either taking on a hike or run, with options for a 25 km or the full marathon.
-Even though Scotland has a reputation of having all four seasons in a single day, the conditions were so perfect that even the Met Office were shocked (for legal reasons, this is a joke).
+On the morning of the race, I arrived at Staughton Park for an 8 am start.
+There were a few hundred people there, with participants either taking on a hike or a run, with options for a 25 km or the full marathon.
+Even though Scotland has a reputation for having all four seasons on a given day, the conditions were so perfect that the Met Office were so shocked that they had to issue a public apology for getting the forecast wrong (for legal reasons, this is a joke).

 Now to continue training for the Sheffield 10k, and the Glasgow half-marathon (spaced 7 days apart) in just a few weeks.
 Smart, I knowā¦